 Employees like to be able to see where they are in a job, and how far they’ve come since they first started, seeing yourself progress can be a great motivator to employees to keep up their hard work.
 However, with progression comes recognition, meaning employers must know how to recognize their employee’s progression and properly reward them when they have done well.
 This doesn’t mean giving employees big, fancy gifts, but simply telling employees that they are doing a great job can go a long way in boosting morale and increasing their motivation.

 Giving your employees responsibility, whether promoting them or allowing them to lead a project, can motivate them to work harder to produce a greater outcome.
 Promotions tend to come with increased pay, but if you were to increase an employee’s pay and not increase their responsibilities, they would not be greatly motivated to try harder.
 Employees find joy in being able to lead and accomplish tasks at work, and the first step is to motivate your employees by giving them more responsibilities at work.

-Providing recognition in front of an employee’s peers and coworker and managers can and will have a longer lasting motivational effect on an employee than money.
-Sometimes money can be a “demotivator” because employees either think that the goals that will lead to attainment of the goal are too high or it’s not enough to get motivated.
+Providing recognition in front of an employee’s peers and coworkers and managers can and will have a longer-lasting motivational effect on an employee than money.
+Sometimes money can be a “demotivator” because employees either think that the goals that will lead to the attainment of the goal are too high or it’s not enough to get motivated.
 If we refer to Maslow’s hierarchy of needs, money would fall into the 2nd lowest level “Safety” and recognition can be in the Social Belonging level which is in the level above Safety and leads to the next highest level being “Esteem”.
 When Paychex, a business processing outsourcing firm, asked 2000 people why they’d leave their jobs, 53% said “employers don’t care about employees” and 45% said “lack of recognition or reward.”